YousefMohammad/Simple_Ecommerce_app/README.md

 - **Browse Products**: Explore a wide range of products across different categories.
 - **Filter by Category**: Easily find products by filtering them according to specific categories.
 - **Product Details**: View detailed information about each product, including images, descriptions, and pricing.
-- **Add to Cart**: Add desired products to the shopping cart for purchase.
-- **Checkout**: Complete the purchase by providing shipping information and payment details.

 ## Installation